KIQI: History

 This station first received its FCC construction permit in 1950.
 During construction, it was assigned the call sign KPOO, and then KRUZ, before settling on KSAY on January 5, 1957.
 In 1958, KSAY signed on the air.
 Originally the station was a daytimer, required to go off the air between sunset and sunrise.
 It was owned by the KSAY Broadcasting Company.

-In 1974, KSAY was sold to Peninsula FM, a broadcast company headed by radio entrepreneur James Gabbert, which also owned FM station 101.1 KIOI at the time of acquisition.
+In 1974, KSAY was sold to Peninsula FM, a broadcast company headed by radio entrepreneur James Gabbert, which also owned FM station KIOI at the time of acquisition.
 Upon its closure, the station's call sign was changed to the current KIQI, and flipped to oldies.
 By 1980, it switched to a Spanish language format with Regional Mexican music.

-In 1993, KIQI began simulcasting on AM 990 KATD in Pittsburg, California.
+In 1993, KIQI began simulcasting on KATD (990 AM) in Pittsburg, California.
 Both stations were acquired by Multicultural Broadcasting in 2003.
 The company is based in New York City and is headed by businessman Arthur Liu.